-For the quarterly period ended March 31, 2017

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number 001-35896

-Ellington Residential Mortgage REIT

-(Exact Name of Registrant as Specified in Its Charter)

-Maryland

-(State or Other Jurisdiction of Incorporation)

-(IRS Employer Identification No.)

-53 Forest Avenue

-Old Greenwich, CT 06870

-(Address of principal executive offices, zip code)

-(Registrant's Telephone Number, Including Area Code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No \Box

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer

-Non-Accelerated Filer (do not check if a smaller reporting company)

-Accelerated Filer х

-Smaller Reporting Company

-Emerging Growth Company х

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+x QUARTERLY REPORT PURSUANT TO SECT.
+1934 ION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF For the qu arterly p eriod ended March 31, 2018 0 R ☐ TRANSITION REPORT PURSUANT TO SECT 1934 ION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF For the transiti rom to umber 001-35896 al Mortgage REIT as Specified in Its Charter) Maryland 46-0687599 (State or Other Jurisdiction of Incorporation) (IRS Employer Identification No.) Avenue ch, CT 06870 cutive offices, zip code) (203) 69 • • Indicate by check mark whether the registrant (1) has filed all reports r preceding 12 months (or for such shorter period that the registrant was required ays.
+Yes $x \text{ No } \square$ Indicate by check mark whether the registrant has submitted electronics submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of the required to submit and post such files).
+Yes x No \Box Indicate by check mark whether the registrant is a large accelerated file "large accelerated filer," "accelerated filer," "smaller reporting company," and ıny.
+See definitions of Large Accelerated Filer Accelerated Filer х Non-Accelerated Filer (do not check if a smaller reporting company) Smaller Reporting Company Emerging Growth Company х If an emerging growth company, indicate by check mark if the registrar financial accounting standards provided pursuant to Section 13(a) of the Exch any new or revised

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+Yes \Box No x Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.